Data Quality Metric Library

 Short carriageway sections can be difficult, and time consuming to manage and maintain.

-Short carriageway sections have the potential to distort the reported results of the ONRC Amenity Performance Measures.
+Short carriageway sections have the potential to distort the reported results of the ONRC and ONF Amenity Performance Measures.

 Changes for 2019/20: